Porcupine walk

 Facilities

-The nearest public toilet facilities are located 850m away, at the NSW National Parks Perisher Office building, on Kosciuszko Road (generally not open on weekends in summer).
+The nearest public toilet facilities are located 850m away, at the NSW National Parks Perisher Office building, on Kosciuszko Road (open in summer from 8:30am to 4:30pm, Monday to Friday).

 Facilities in the Perisher Skitube building may be open in summer.
 You'll also find rubbish bins, tables, and vending machines selling water and snacks in these buildings.